immauss/openvas/Readme.md

 - Split the postgres db into it's own container.
 - Find a reasonable way to backup the db.
 - Find a simple way to maintain valid TLS certs.
 (Hopefully with let's encrypt)
-- Hard coded the sockets ...
-(This is still giving me some trouble.
-I've resolved with soft link from where it expects the socket to where it actually is located. )
 - Something else really cool !